7 Situations That Prove Insuring Your Engagement Ring Is Worth It

 Planning to propose soon?
 An engagement ring is likely one of the biggest purchases you’ll ever make, both in sentiment and cost.
 There are a few options when it comes to insuring a ring: f you have homeowners or renters insurance, you can add a jewelry rider to your policy, or you can purchase stand-alone personal articles insurance.
-But to make sure you’re covered in the unfortunate event of theft, loss or damage—anywhere in the world—you need an insurer that specializes in jewelry.
-(Our founder uses Jewelers Mutual Insurance Group.)
+But to make sure you’re covered in the unfortunate event of theft, loss or damage—anywhere in the world—you need an insurer that specializes in jewelry, like Jewelers Mutual Insurance Group.
 Need more convincing?
 If you ever find yourself in one of the unlucky scenarios below (they happen more often than you’d think!), you’ll be happy you took the extra step to insure that most prized of possessions.

 1. You’re proposing abroad.

 Vacations are supposed to be stress-free, but we all know that mishaps, well, happen.
 Traveling with a ring in your pocket or hidden in a suitcase can be daunting, especially if you have to go through customs.
 Theft or loss while abroad is one of the most common insurance claims—especially when we’re talking about possessions as tiny as jewelry.
 But if you added your ring to your homeowners policy, you might be out of luck—they may not offer coverage while traveling overseas.